imagej/imagej.github.io/_pages/plugins/max-inscribed-circles.md

 ## Use

-Call up the plugin using *Plugins-&gt;BIOP-&gt;Max Inscribed Circles...*.
+Call up the plugin using {% include bc path="Plugins|BIOP|Max Inscribed Circles..." %}.

 You can select the smallest circle diameter after which it will stop looking, and whether you want the plugin to run on the current selection or the current image mask.